YSU-CSIS-SE/Heroku/README.md

 ### About Heroku

 According to its [website](https://www.heroku.com/what), "Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps — we're the fastest way to go from idea to URL, bypassing all those infrastructure headaches".
 Heroku offers a platform as a service that automatically runs many common set ups of modern cloud applications.
-It compliments this service with third party addons, database support, analytics, CI support, Github support, and more to allow you to deploy as fast as possible with as little set up as possible.
+It compliments this service with third party addons, database support, analytics, CI support, GitHub support, and more to allow you to deploy as fast as possible with as little set up as possible.

 ### Use cases